How to Use Your Product Information to Make New Content

 How-To/Tutorial

-A how-to video can be a valuable resource for both your current customers and potential customers.
+A how-to guide can be a valuable resource for both your current customers and potential customers.
 Making a video doesn’t have to be complicated, either – a smartphone and a tripod should be adequate for recording a hands-on demo, and several apps are available for recording on-screen actions (a handy way to show how a piece of software works).

 Run a moving company?
 Make a video demonstrating the best way to pack a box.
 Offer financial services?
 You’d be surprised how many people search for spreadsheet templates for business operations.
 Offer physical therapy?
 Share simple stretches for people who work from home.